mlestrella843/mlestrella843/README.md

 ![GitHub Banner](GitHub_Banner.jpg)
 <h1 align="center">Hi 👋, I'm Maria Estrella</h1>
-<h3 align="justify" >A passionate Full Stack developer, lover of technology in general.
-For me, technology is not just a passion; it's a mission to transform lives, enhancing the quality of existence and addressing an array of challenges across various domains.
-Whether it's in the realms of education, finance, housing, or leisure pursuits, technology serves as a versatile force, a pivotal axis that profoundly influences our lives.
-It goes beyond mere innovation—it's a catalyst for positive change, fostering inclusivity and nurturing a deeper commitment to our collective human impact on the world.</h3>
+<h3 align="justify" >A passionate Full Stack developer and tech lover.
+For me, technology is not just the latest tool; it is a vehicle used to transform lives, improving the quality of our existence by addressing a range of challenges in various domains.
+Whether in education, finance, housing, or entertainment, technology is a catalyst for positive change, fostering inclusion and human development in the world..</h3>

 <br>

 - 👨‍💻 I'm proficient in **React.js, Node.js, SQL, MongoDB, TypeScript, Next.js**